almasdelic/football_statistic_scraper/README.md

+# 📊 **Football Data Analysis – UEFA Champions League 24/25**

+This project enables downloading and analyzing match statistics for teams participating in the 2024/25 UEFA Champions League season.
+Using web scraping with the requests and BeautifulSoup libraries, the application allows users to select a team and view its results.
+There’s also an option to save the data to an Excel file using the pandas library.

+## 🚀 **Key Features**

+✅ Automatic data fetching from FBref
+✅ List of teams with selection option
+✅ Display of match statistics for the selected team
+✅ Option to save data to an Excel file
+✅ Re-select a team without restarting the program

+## 👍 **Advantages**
+✔️ Automation – fast data fetching and display
+✔️ Simplicity – easy to use via CLI interface
+✔️ Flexibility – easily expandable code for additional analyses

+## ⚠️ **Limitations**
+❌ Basic data processing – currently shows only basic stats without advanced analysis ❌ Reliance on FBref – changes to the site’s HTML structure could cause the code to stop working ❌ No graphical interface – currently available only through the command line

+## 🔮 **Future Plans**
+🔹 Add advanced stats (xG, possession, etc.)
+🔹 Create graphical visualizations
+🔹 Implement automatic data updates
+🔹 Develop a web application for the best experience

 # 📊 **Fudbalska analiza podataka – UEFA Liga Prvaka 24/25**

 Ovaj projekat omogućava preuzimanje i analizu statistike utakmica timova koji učestvuju u sezoni 2024/25 UEFA Lige Prvaka.
 Koristeći Web scraping sa requests i BeautifulSoup bibliotekom, aplikacija omogućava korisnicima da izaberu tim i pregledaju njegove rezultate.
 Takođe, postoji opcija za čuvanje podataka u Excel fajl pomoću pandas biblioteke.